 Early on in Tilly’s recovery a seed was sown for Christine to research and learn physical therapy, incorporate it with structured exercises and fitness training to resolve gait anomalies, maintain and enhance horse movement.

-Furthering her study into Massage, Sports Therapy and Naturopathy, Christine then spent 2 years developing these skills with horses, in those 2 years she offered her services for free to a Warmblood breeding and training facility, and an Equestrian Centre that housed horses in dressage, eventing, endurance, and show jumping training, along with a group of school horses that were used both in lessons and on trail rides.
+At the time the only Physiotherapy course available was in UK and with a 2 year old child, it was not possible for Christine to relocate.
+So Christine furthered her study into Massage, Sports Therapy and Naturopathy, Christine then spent 2 years developing these skills with horses, in those 2 years she offered her services for free to a Warmblood breeding and training facility, and an Equestrian Centre that housed horses in dressage, eventing, endurance, and show jumping training, along with a group of school horses that were used both in lessons and on trail rides.
 Over this time Christine treated, advised, and assessed, observing and measuring the horse response over time.
 She found that, length of stride increased, exercise tolerance increased, desire to work increased, lameness resolved, cadence increased, performances improved, attitudes improved, bad behaviours like bucking, pig rooting and biting disappeared, and riders began to enjoy their time with their horse again.
 And so it began.

 Christine is committed to